 What is the primary purpose of the partnerships leveraged through intellectual property?
 Please check all that apply.

-- Reach new constituents

 - □ Advocate

 - Generate revenue

 - Other (please describe in text box below)

 Does the organization leverage the intellectual property to grow or scale the organization?